JelmervanL/LAMAS/docs/index.md

 If we were to give agent 3 the Merlin role, all blue arrows as they are drawn right now would be removed, and a single blue arrow connecting the "true" world to itself would be added, as agent 3 now also knows everyone's identity.

-### Implementation
+## Implementation
-We will implement a Kripke model to simulate AI players against other AI players.
-This will be implemented using the Python programming language as well as using the mlsolver framework for implementing the Kripke model and modelling the behaviour of the agents.
+We implemented a Kripke model to simulate AI players against other AI players.
+For this we used the Python programming language together with the
+[mlsolver](https://github.com/erohkohl/mlsolver) framework for implementing the Kripke model and modelling the behaviour of the agents.
 Mlsolver is a framework for creating Kripke structures and solving modal logical formulas.

-### Results
+## Results
 The following table show the results of all the different parameter configurations that were examined:

 | **Merlin** | **Higher Order Evil** | **Evil Can Assassinate** | **Good Winrate** | **Evil Winrate** | **Average Round Length** | **Round Length Good Won** | **Round Length Evil Won** |